-While Gentiva Health Services (NAS: GTIV) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
-The company will unveil its latest earnings Thursday.
-Gentiva Health Services provides comprehensive home health services throughout most of the United States.
+Investors are bracing for the worst and waiting to see if Gentiva Health Services (NAS: GTIV) will fall short of Wall Street forecasts for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday, Feb.
+7. Gentiva Health Services provides comprehensive home health services throughout most of the United States.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Gentiva Health Services with seven of 10 analysts rating it hold.
-Analysts like Gentiva Health Services better than competitor Healthways overall.
-Three out of 12 analysts rate Healthways a buy compared with three of 10 for Gentiva Health Services.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared with three months ago.
+Buy, sell, or hold?: Analysts think investors should stand pat on Gentiva Health Services, with six out of eight analysts rating it hold.
+Analysts don't like Gentiva Health Services as much as competitor Transcend Services overall.
+Six out of six analysts rate Transcend Services a buy compared to one out of eight for Gentiva Health Services.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $466.2 million in revenue this quarter.
-That would represent a rise of 56.9% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $442.3 million in revenue this quarter.
+That would represent a decline of 4.9% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.65 per share.
-Estimates range from $0.53 to $0.70.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.30 per share.
+Estimates range from $0.23 to $0.39.

 What our community says:

-Gentiva Health Services' profit has risen year over year by an average of 22.5%.
-Revenue has now gone up for three straight quarters.
-The company's gross margin shrank by four percentage points in the last quarter.
-Revenue rose 54.4% while cost of sales rose 67.3% to $235.2 million from a year earlier.
+The company's gross margin shrank by five percentage points in the last quarter.
+Revenue rose 16% while cost of sales rose 27.9% to $242.9 million from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.